 Telnet is a remote terminal software to login to any remote telnet servers.
 It is typically installed in most of the operating systems.
-In order to use it, users open a command line terminal (e.g., cmd.exe for Windows Operating System)
+In order to use it, users open a command line terminal (e.g., cmd.exe for Windows Operating System).
+Note that only users with administrator (admin) access right as configured in Section 錯誤! 找不到參照來源。 can use telnet to login to the device.

-4.2 Telnet Log-in
+4.2 Tel net Log-in